 Accommodations for Isolation Housing

-Quarantine housing is used when a person has potentially been exposed to an illness and needs to separate from other people in order to see if they develop symptoms and become sick.
+Quarantine housing is available when a person has potentially been exposed to an illness and needs to separate from other people in order to monitor their symptoms.
 Isolation housing is used when someone has symptoms or is confirmed to have an illness.

-If a participant needs to go into quarantine or isolation, and they reside in on-campus housing, Housing & Conferences will work with the participant to ensure they are able to safely quarantine and have meals delivered to them.
-Participants may need to relocate as needed to safeguard their health and that of their community.
+If a participant needs to go into quarantine or isolation, and they reside in on-campus housing, then the Housing & Conferences Department will work with the participant to ensure they can safely quarantine and have meals delivered to them.
+Participants may need to relocate their on-campus residence as needed to safeguard their health and that of their community.

 Relocation for Temporary Accommodations